openedx/edx-platform/docs/en_us/developers/source/xblocks.rst

   that the block is being executed in.
 The same student in two different courses will have two different ids.

-* publish(event): Emit events to the surrounding system.
+* publish(block,event): Emit events to the surrounding system.
 Events are dictionaries with at least the key 'event_type', which identifies the other fields.

   TODO: Link to the authoritive list of event types.